- Pittodrie Stadium

 The plans were found by the Aberdeen University Special Collections department when cataloguing the MacDonald maps and plans collection, which dates to the late 1800s.

 Plan of Aberdeen Football Club ground, highlighted in pink, and surrounding area including Trinity Cemetery, Broad Hill, St Peters Cemetery and King Street.
 1899.
-(MS 3860/774)
+(MS 3860/774).
+Plans by Beattie & Macdonald, C.E., Surveyors and Architects, who had offices at 21 Bridge Street in Aberdeen.

-On the 15th Aug 1903, the club merged with Orion FC and Victoria Utd FC to form the current Aberdeen FC.
-The new amalgamated Aberdeen FC played their first game at Pittodrie Park in the Northern League, Aberdeen 1 v 1 Stenhousemuir, goal scorer's Aberdeen's, William "Willie" McAulay No 10 (Captain), 1st half - Stenhousemuir's, Porteous 2nd half.
+On the 14 Apr 1903, the first Aberdeen FC club merged with Orion FC and Victoria Utd FC to form the current Aberdeen Football Club, (Aberdeen Football Club Ltd).
+The new amalgamated Aberdeen Football Club played their first game at Pittodrie Park in the Northern League, On the 15 Aug 1903 Aberdeen 1 v 1 Stenhousemuir, goal scorer's Aberdeen's, William "Willie" McAulay No 10 (Captain), 1st half and Stenhousemuir's, Porteous 2nd half, attendance: 8,000.

 Pittodrie in the 1920's